awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/create-dataset-s3.md

 **To create a dataset using images stored in an Amazon S3 bucket**

 1. If you haven't already done so, upload the getting started images to your Amazon S3 bucket\.
-For more information, see [Prepare example images](su-prepare-example-images.md)\.
+For more information, see [Image classification dataset](example-datasets.md#example-datasets-classification)\.

 1. Open the Amazon Lookout for Vision console at [ https://console\.aws\.amazon\.com/lookoutvision/]( https://console.aws.amazon.com/lookoutvision/)\.